By LC Hunter

-Many Filipinos populate service industries and work in hotels, beauty parlours and shops around town while labour is made up of South Asian migrant workers who live outside town and are bused in daily to help glue the city together.
+Many Filipinos populate service industries and work in hotels, beauty parlors, and shops around town while labor is made up of South Asian migrant workers who live outside town and are bused in daily to help glue the city together.

-Between 11am-2pm it is too hot to work.
-With nowhere to go, they nap wherever they can find shade, mostly under trees lining the roads in the city centre.
+Between 11 am-2 pm it is too hot to work.
+With nowhere to go, they nap wherever they can find shade, mostly under trees lining the roads in the city center.